 Next up in our Spring Parenting Series: May 5: Parenting Your Anxious Child All children experience worry and anxiety as they grow up and up to 20% have a diagnosable anxiety disorder.
 Parents often cope with their children’s worry and fear by providing constant reassurance (“There is nothing to worry about, you will do… Continue Reading

+Bowdoinham’s participation in the International Edible Book Festival was a huge success!
 We had 19 entries, from both adults and kids.
 We had sweet and savory.
 We had cakes and we had salads.
 We had interpretations of titles and we had puns!
 Most of all, we had fun.
 And everyone wants to do it again next… Continue Reading

 Please join Franklin Burroughs on Thursday, March 17 from 1-2:30 P.M. at the Merrymeeting Arts Center, 9 Main Street, Bowdoinham.
 Franklin will lead a community discussion of the book, “Spoon River Anthology,” by Edgar Lee Masters.
 Published 100 years ago, the book vividly describes the inhabitants of a fictional small town in the Midwest through a series of interconnected,… Continue Reading